andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 * 5.1.31 – The clan must explain their reason(s) for their demo request.
 * 5.1.32 – The clan must state round number(s) and time(s) within the round.

-5\.1.4 – Failure to upload requested demos or uploading demos that are broken or incomplete will result in punishment of the player and clan in question.
+5\.1.4 – Failure to upload requested demos or uploading demos that are broken or incomplete will result in the player receiving a yellow card and the clan forfeiting the match.

 5\.1.5 – A demo is considered to be incomplete if it is missing 3 or more rounds.
 If a clan is manipulating the demo process (e.g. by stopping it in a live match on purpose), all the points gained in that period will be awarded to the opponent.